What is Arista Networks' risk, return, and volatility like?

 Return per average drawdownThe underwater curve shows Arista Networks's drawdowns over the long window.
 Sterling averages every event deeper than the 10% threshold instead of taking only the worst one — so an asset with many mid-size drawdowns scores worse here than on Calmar.

 Sterling ratio Arista Networks's Sterling ratio compares return against deep drawdown pressure.
 It gives a harsher read on assets that compound well but suffer ugly declines along the way.
-1Y: 7.94; Since inception: 1.21.
+1Y: 3.12; 5Y: 2.15.

 Sterling uses average drawdown events deeper than 10% and subtracts the risk-free rate to report excess return.